-Popular price comparison sites include mySupermarket, which compares prices across all the big supermarkets, and Give As You Live which will also send a donation to a UK charity of your choice, at no extra cost to you.
-These sites can help you plan your shop better and find the best prices in your local area.
+Popular price comparison sites include Give As You Live, which will also send a donation to a UK charity of your choice, at no extra cost to you.
+This can help you plan your shop better and find the best prices in your local area.

 Save time and money by using price comparison sites

 7. Choose a basket instead of a trolley